om304/SpA-Verb/README.md

  ## License

- All data on this page is made available under the Creative Commons Attribution (CC BY) license.
+ All data on this page are made available under the Creative Commons Attribution (CC BY) license.